Queen Munjeong: Buddhist temples

 Buddhist temples served as another proof of Seongryeol's zealous aim of the revival of Buddhism.
 The cornerstone of the revival of Buddhism is the Bongeun-sa Temple (a major center of Zen Buddhism).

 Bongeun-sa was established in 794 by Ven.
 Yeon-hoe, and was originally called Gyeonseong-sa.
 It was rebuilt in 1498 (by Queen Jeonghyeon's patronage) and renamed Bongeun-sa; in 1562 it was moved about 1 km to its current location and rebuilt.
 Its fate was destruction by fire (1592 and 1637) and repetitive rebuilding and renovations (1637, 1692, 1912, 1941, and 1981).
 A three-story stone stupa enshrines the Sari of Sakyamuni Buddha, brought from Sri Lanka in 1975.

 The temple fell into decline during the late Goryeo era, but was reconstructed in 1498.
 Before the reconstruction, Buddhism fell under severe state-imposed oppression as the government maintained Neo-Confucianism as the sole state ideal.
 With Seongryeol's strong support for the re-awakening of Buddhism, she reconstructed Bongeun-sa and it was to become a cornerstone for early-Joseon Buddhist revival.

 Ven.
 Bo-woo played a key role at this critical period, having been assigned as the Chief Monk of Bongeun-sa in 1548.
 He revived an official system of training and selecting monks in both the Seon (meditation) and Gyo (doctrinal, scholastic) sects of Korean Buddhism.
 In 1551, Bongeun-sa became the main temple of the Jogye Seon Order, then soon became the main base for the overall restoration of Korean Buddhism.
 This revived training system produced such illustrious monks as Ven.
 Seo-san, Ven.
 Sa-myeong, and Ven.
 Byeok-am.
 However, after Seongryeol died, Ven.
 Bo-woo was killed by anti-Buddhist officials.

 Death

-Grand Queen Dowager Seongryeol died in 1565 during the reign of her son.
+Grand Queen Dowager Seongryeol died on 15 May 1565 during the 20th year of the reign of her son and was posthumously honoured as Queen Munjeong, the Great Queen.
 She had wanted to be buried at Jeongneung along with her husband, but the land around Jeongneung was low and prone to flooding and she was buried instead in the Taeneung Royal Tomb.
-She posthumously honoured as Queen Munjeong.

-After her death, Yun Won-hyeong lost all political power and exiled from the capital.
-Unable to make a political comeback, he and his second wife, Jeong Nan-jeong, committed suicide by poison.
+After her death, Myeongjong, who intended to finally exercise his royal power independently, was empowered by the Sarim who exploited the Queen Mother's absence to impeach Yun Wŏnhyŏng who was thereby dismissed from office and thus lost all his political power and wealth.
+He was exiled from the capital and unable to make a political comeback, he and his second wife, Jeong Nan-jeong, committed suicide by poison as Myeongjong readmitted the Sarim into the Royal Court.